AriMitrani/Parstagram/README.md

 - [x] User should switch between different tabs using fragments and a Bottom Navigation View.
   - [x] Feed Tab (to view all posts from all users)
   - [x] Capture Tab (to make a new post using the Camera and Photo Gallery)
-  - [x] Profile Tab (to view only the current user's posts, in a grid)
+  - [x] Profile Tab (to view only the current user's posts, in a grid) //small bug here where the RV keeps going
 - [x] Show the username and creation time for each post
 - User Profiles:
   - [ ] Allow the logged in user to add a profile photo